← Back to 史記

 西使

-In the first year of Emperor Hui's reign, the law governing the appointment of feudal chancellors was abolished, and Cao Can's title was changed to Chancellor of Qi.
-When Cao Can served as Chancellor of Qi, the kingdom comprised seventy cities.
+In the first year of Emperor Hui's reign, the law governing the appointment of feudal chancellors was abolished, and Cao Shen's title was changed to Chancellor of Qi.
+When Cao Shen served as Chancellor of Qi, the kingdom comprised seventy cities.
 The realm had only just been settled, and King Daohui was still young.
-Cao Can summoned all the elders and scholars to ask how best to bring peace and stability to the people.
-The Confucian scholars of Qi numbered in the hundreds, and each one had a different answer, so Cao Can could not decide on a course of action.
+Cao Shen summoned all the elders and scholars to ask how best to bring peace and stability to the people.
+The Confucian scholars of Qi numbered in the hundreds, and each one had a different answer, so Cao Shen could not decide on a course of action.
 He then heard that in Jiaoxi there lived a certain Master Gai, well versed in the teachings of Huang-Lao, and sent emissaries bearing generous gifts to invite him.
 When they met, Master Gai explained that the essence of good governance lies in prizing stillness and non-interference, so that the people settle of their own accord.
 He elaborated on this principle at length.
-Cao Can thereupon vacated his own principal hall and lodged Master Gai in it.
+Cao Shen thereupon vacated his own principal hall and lodged Master Gai in it.
 The core of his administration rested on Huang-Lao methods.
 He served as Chancellor of Qi for nine years, during which the kingdom was peaceful and orderly, and he was universally acclaimed as a worthy chancellor.

 10